JuliaMath/Calculus.jl/README.md

 * Use finite-differencing to evaluate the derivative at a specific point
 * Use higher-order functions to create new functions that evaluate derivatives
 * Use Simpson's rule to evaluate definite integrals
+* Use symbolic differentiation to produce exact derivatives for simple functions

 ## Direct Finite Differencing